andrey-zhuravl/FrameworkAgnosticBaseLib-ER-Diagrams/readme.txt

 See `examples/basic.html` for a complete example that instantiates `ERCanvas`, creates two tables, connects them, and listens to selection events.

+For real-time collaboration, the library exposes a `createYjsSyncPlugin` helper that wires ERCanvas to a [Yjs](https://docs.yjs.dev) document.
+Combining the plugin with a provider such as `y-webrtc` keeps diagram edits synchronized across multiple browser sessions.
+A ready-to-run demonstration is available in `examples/collaborative.html`.

 Key capabilities exposed by `ERCanvas` include:

 - Scene graph mutations via `addTable`, `addField`, `connect`, `removeTable`, etc.